unstoppableayush/Namaste-Javascript/Core Javascript Fundamentals/Readme.md

     - Example 2: Debouncing and Throttling effect on Resizing of Window
     - Example 3: Shooting Game scenario using throttling and Debouncing
 - Which is better Debouncing or Throttling

+## Throttling

+- Polyfill for Throttling in JS
+- What is Throttling
+- Writing your own code for throttle method
+- Step by step approach to throttling in Javascript
+- Debouncing vs Throttling in Javascript
+- Examples of Throttling - Real Life Scenarios